 ; called by the client worker with the results

-The new OJSON external component can be used to process the JSON output: see the example library for techniques you can use with OJSON, and the 'What's New in Studio 6.1' PDF for more details.
+The OJSON external component can be used to process the JSON output: see the example library for techniques you can use with OJSON, and the 'Extending Omnis' manual for more details.

 Creating your own Web Services

 Omnis Studio 6.1 introduced a new Web Server plug-in which allows you to expose the code in your Omnis applications and provide them as Web Services for any clients to consume.
 The interface for the web services you can create and provide to clients is exposed as an API or set of APIs.
-The new functionality allows Omnis RESTful APIs (or ORAs) to be fully defined using a “Swagger” definition, which is the most widely used standard for defining RESTful APIs.
+This functionality allows Omnis RESTful APIs (ORAs) to be fully defined using a “Swagger” definition, which is the most widely used standard for defining RESTful APIs.

 Omnis RESTful APIs are visible in the Studio Browser as children of the library node beneath the Web Service Server node (the same as previous implementations of Web Services based on WSDL files).
 Each ORA is shown a separate node icon in the tree, and various options or actions are shown as hyperlinks when an ORA is selected.
 The Swagger definition can be viewed using the IDE browser hyperlinks for the ORA.